SutureFormer: Learning Surgical Trajectories via Goal-conditioned Offline RL in Pixel Space: Results

 \subsection{Comparison with Baselines}

-To evaluate the effectiveness of our \methodname\, we compare against following baselines: (1)~Behavioral Cloning (BC)~\cite{bain1999bc}, which encodes stacked frames via a U-Net~\cite{ronneberger2015u} and regresses future coordinates with an MLP; (2)~Generative Adversarial Imitation Learning (GAIL)~\cite{ho2016generative}, which generates trajectories conditioned on a random latent vector with a discriminator distinguishing real from generated pairs; (3)~Implicit Behavioral Cloning (IBC)~\cite{florence2022implicit}, an energy based model trained with InfoNCE loss and sampled via Langevin MCMC at inference; (4)~Implicit Diffusion Policy (iDiff-IL)~\cite{li2023imitation}, a joint image trajectory diffusion method using a dual-head UNet to denoise both spaces simultaneously; (5)~Conditional Diffusion Policy (CondDiff)~\cite{li2023imitation}, a variant applying DDPM denoising in trajectory space only, conditioned on the image; and (6)~Motion Indeterminacy Diffusion (MID)~\cite{gu2022stochastic}, a latent-space diffusion method that encodes frames into a context vector and applies a Transformer-based DDPM denoiser for trajectory generation; (7) VanillaCNN, as a strawman baseline implementing only a simple 4-layer CNN that directly regresses trajectory points from stacked input frames.
+We compare \methodname\ against following baselines: (1)~Behavioral Cloning (BC)~\cite{bain1999bc}, which encodes stacked frames via a U-Net~\cite{ronneberger2015u} and regresses future coordinates with an MLP; (2)~Generative Adversarial Imitation Learning (GAIL)~\cite{ho2016generative}, which generates trajectories conditioned on a random latent vector with a discriminator distinguishing real from generated pairs; (3)~Implicit Behavioral Cloning (IBC)~\cite{florence2022implicit}, an energy based model trained with InfoNCE loss and sampled via Langevin MCMC at inference; (4)~Implicit Diffusion Policy (iDiff-IL)~\cite{li2023imitation}, a joint image trajectory diffusion method using a dual-head UNet to denoise both spaces simultaneously; (5)~Conditional Diffusion Policy (CondDiff)~\cite{li2023imitation}, a variant applying DDPM denoising in trajectory space only, conditioned on the image; and (6)~Motion Indeterminacy Diffusion (MID)~\cite{gu2022stochastic}, a latent-space diffusion method that encodes frames into a context vector and applies a Transformer-based DDPM denoiser for trajectory generation.